-An image from Laiwan’s video Barnacle City—The Movie was installed at the Canada Line City Centre Station at Granville and Georgia Streets in Downtown Vancouver from October 2016 to March 2017.
+An image from Laiwan’s video Barnacle City—The Movie was additionally installed at the Canada Line City Centre Station at Granville and Georgia Streets in Downtown Vancouver from October 2016 to March 2017 at the end of the Coastal City Platform series.

 Barnacle City — The Movie